Originally Posted April 2016

-There are also many natural alternatives to antibiotics, which proved for a long time to be highly efficient without any side effects.
+There are also many natural alternatives to antibiotics, which proved for a long time to be highly efficient with no side effects.
 These include: oregano oil, olive leaf extract, propolis, Manuka honey, to name just a few.

 While exercising, cells that promote immunity circulate through the system more rapidly, and they’re capable of killing both viruses and bacteria.
 Exercise has been shown to increase the production of macrophages, which are cells that attack the kinds of bacteria that can trigger upper respiratory diseases.
-Too much exercise however, could have the opposite effect and reduce immunity.
-Heavy, long-term exercise could increase the amount of white blood cells and increase the presence of stress-related hormones.
+Too much exercise, however, could have the opposite effect and reduce immunity.
+Heavy, long-term exercise could increase the amount of white blood cells and increase stress-related hormones.

 Choose the best type of exercise for you, be it yoga or light jogging or a dance class, or any other form of exercise that you like!
 It’s important to have fun and look forward to it, rather than regard it as a chore.

-Adults generally need 7 to 8 hours of sleep a night and children and teens need more ranging from 9 to 11 hours.
-Consistency is the key to good sleep hygiene and support of your immune systems.
+Adults need 7 to 8 hours of sleep a night and children and teens need more ranging from 9 to 11 hours.
+Consistency is the key to good sleep hygiene and support of your immune system.

-When long-term stress becomes chronic, many systems in the body are affected.
+When long-term stress becomes chronic, it affects many systems in the body.
 When you are stressed, your body produces more cortisol, a hormone that interferes with immune function.

-Environmental toxicity is one of the most important causes of chronic illness in the world today.
+Environmental toxicity is one of the most common causes of chronic illness in the world today.
 Over 80,000 man-made chemicals have been added to our environment.
-Most of them are toxins and a great many are carcinogens and endocrine disrupters.
+Most of them are toxins and many are carcinogens and endocrine disruptors.

 Toxins now pervade the air we breathe, the water we drink, the food we eat, and the seemingly endless array of body care products, food packaging and delivery containers, industrial pollutants, home cleaning products, etc.